 Finally, if you notice that the skin on your breast has become unusually thick, this could also be a red flag for inflammatory breast cancer.
 This thickening of the breast tissue may be caused by an infection, but it’s also an indicator of mutated, cancerous skin cells.
 Thickened skin due to cancer can actually be detected on a mammogram -- this is just one reason why it’s extremely important to visit your gynecologist for your regularly scheduled mammograms.

-While many of these skin changes can be the result of completely benign dermatological conditions, it’s vital to practice caution and have them examined by a doctor as soon as you become aware of them.
-Schedule an appointment with our specialists to gain the peace of mind you deserve, during Breast Cancer Awareness Month and all throughout the year.
+While many of these skin changes can be the result of completely benign dermatological conditions, it’s vital to practice caution and have them examined by a doctor as soon as you become aware of them. to gain the peace of mind you deserve, during Breast Cancer Awareness Month and all throughout the year.